Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 Are you or a loved one at risk for cirrhosis?
-Here’s some important information to keep in mind about the disease.
+Here’s some important information to know about the disease.

 Most importantly, no one can live without a liver.
 It performs vital functions that keep the body healthy.
-Among its functions, the liver turns food and drink into energy and nutrients.
+The liver turns food and drink into energy and nutrients.
 It also removes harmful toxins such as alcohol from the blood.

-Because of its importance, any problem with the liver can be cause for concern.
+Because of its importance, any problem with the liver is a cause for concern.
 That includes cirrhosis.

 Cirrhosis is a disease in which scar tissue builds up in the liver.
 The scar tissue keeps the liver from working as it should.
 Anything that harms the liver can cause cirrhosis, but the most common causes are: